Nachiket-2024/ask_your_document/README.md

 - Ask questions about document content
 - Simulate an LLM-generated answer asynchronously using Python's `asyncio`

-This project mimics an LLM-powered app's behavior while focusing on core backend and async design skills.
+This project mimics the behavior of an LLM-powered app while focusing on core backend and async design skills.

 ---